Urea nitrate

 Urea nitrate is a fertilizer-based high explosive that has been used in improvised explosive devices in Afghanistan, Pakistan, Iraq, and various terrorist acts elsewhere in the world such as in the 1993 World Trade Center bombings.
 It has a destructive power similar to better-known ammonium nitrate explosives, with a velocity of detonation between 11155 ft/s and 15420 ft/s.
-It's chemical formula is CH5N3O4 or (NH2)2COHNO3.
+It has chemical formula of CH5N3O4 or (NH2)2COHNO3.

 Urea nitrate is produced in one step by reaction of urea with nitric acid.
 This is an exothermic reaction, so steps must be taken to control the temperature.

+It was discovered in 1797 by William Cruickshank, inventor of the Chloralkali process.

 Urea nitrate explosions may be initiated using a blasting cap.